-A player controls the tower if at least two of their nonconfused units of infantry, cavalry or chariots (in any combination) are touching the tower and are not in combat, and no enemy unit is touching the tower.
+A player controls the tower if at least two of his nonconfused units of infantry, cavalry or chariots is touching the tower while there is no enemy unit touching the tower at the same time.

-The game is for a random number of turns (6-8 turns decided during the game).
+The game is for a random number of turns (5-8 turns decided during the game).